itsSimon-cse/Spring-Lombok-MapStruct-Logger/README.md

 PostgreSQL Driver (or any database driver of your choice) Spring Boot Starter Test (for testing)
 Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.
+If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request...